Huangzizhou/ShockProtection/README.md

 Compilation
 -----------

-The code is tested on Linux and Mac (including Apple Silicon).
+The code is tested on Linux and Mac (both Intel and Apple Silicon).
 To run the code:

     git clone --recurse-submodules git@github.com:Huangzizhou/ShockProtection.git